Description

 To mark the 250th anniversaries of the American Revolution and the founding of the United States, a coalition of local non-profits and government agencies will present Washington in American Memory, a seven-part speaker series.

-Explore how Americans have remembered and forgotten Washington’s involvement with slavery over the past 250 years, featuring:
+Explore how Americans have remembered and forgotten Washington’s involvement with slavery over the past 250 years.
+Three historians who work at the intersection of scholarship and public history will shed new light on our founding contradictions:

-- Kelli Racine Barnes, Mellon Humanities Postdoctoral Fellow at Independence National Historical Park
+- Kelli Racine Barnes, ACE Mellon Humanities Postdoctoral Fellow and historian of 18th- and 19th-century U.S. history

-- John Garrison Marks, author of Thy Will Be Done: George Washington’s Legacy of Slavery and the Fight for American Memory (forthcoming) and Vice President of Research and Engagement at the American Association for State and Local History
+- John Garrison Marks, author of Thy Will Be Done: George Washington’s Legacy of Slavery and the Fight for American Memory (forthcoming April 7, 2026) and Vice President of Research and Engagement at the American Association for State and Local History

 - Kyera Singleton, Executive Director of the Royall House & Slave Quarters and Postdoctoral Fellow at the Tufts University Center for the Humanities